-The commercial and industrial sector has showed more positive results with increases in both the number of the transactions and the value of the transactions.
+The commercial and industrial sector has shown more positive results with increases in both the number of transactions and the value of the transactions.

 Why has Malaysia’s property market performed badly?

-As mentioned, we’ve seen a decline in Malaysia’s real estate market since 2013, there are a number of reasons contributing to this negative trend.
-Let’s have a look at some of the major reasons.
+As mentioned, we’ve seen a decline in Malaysia’s real estate market since 2013, there are many reasons contributing to this negative trend.
+Let’s have a look at some of the major ones.

 According to Malaysia’s Deputy Finance Minister, Datuk Lee Chee Leong, there were 40% more new unsold residential units during the first half of 2017, compared to the first half of 2016.

-As explained in my separate guide about buying real estate in Malaysia, foreigners are subject to minimum investment requirements, leaving affordable properties to the local market.
+As explained in my separate guide about buying real estate in Malaysia, foreigners are subject to minimum investment requirements, leaving affordable properties for the local market.

 In 2014, the government again decided to raise the minimum investment requirement to an astonishing level of RM 1 million, which naturally discouraged foreign buyers to invest in real estate.

 Even if Malaysia has raised the minimum investment requirements; consequently, it’s still one of the most foreign-friendly countries in terms of buying regulations.